|Criteria||Points||Required Supporting Documentation|

 |Certificated healthcare worker e.g. CNA, HHA, EMT||5||Certificated healthcare worker requires a copy of your current California certificate including your certificate number and date of expiration|

 |2.
 GPA in relevant coursework – Maximum Points = 50|

 2 A. Minimum 2.5 GPA in Science prerequisites

-2 A. Official transcripts (in original sealed/unopened envelope) for all lower and upper division courses completed at any and all regionally accredited U.S. institutions, regardless of applicability to nursing requirements will be required.
+2 A. Unofficial transcripts for all lower and upper division courses completed at any and all regionally accredited U.S. institutions, regardless of applicability to nursing requirements need to be scanned for the application.
+Official transcripts will be required for your Counseling Appointment.
 Official transcripts will not be required for courses completed at Mt.
-San Antonio College.
+San Antonio

 3.5 – 3.99

 The same documentation listed in 2 A will be required for 2 B.

 Advanced Placement (AP) Test Score of English-Language & Composition must be uploaded and show a score of 3, 4, or 5.